kalavai-net/kalavai-client/docs/docs/concepts.md

-# Kalavai: a marketplace for computation to make AI accessible

-## Accessible AI for all

-## A community-owned cloud
+---
+tags:
+  - concepts
+  - architecture
+---

+# Kalavai

+A platform to turn everyday devices into a powerful AI cloud